 Signup/Sign In

-UnBounded or UnGuided Transmission Media
+UnBounded or Wireless Transmission Medium

 The below figure shows the part of the electromagnetic spectrum, ranging from 3 kHz to 900 THz, used for wireless communication.

-Unbounded Transmission Media
+Unbounded Transmission medium

 Unguided signals can travel from the source to the destination in several ways: Gound propagation, Sky propagation and Line-of-sight propagation as shown in below figure.

-Unbounded Transmission Media
+Unbounded Transmission medium

 Propagation Modes